Laurie, Follicular Lymphoma

 Entering the trial, I had very large disease burden – my oncologist estimated I had 8 pounds of tumors and they were throughout my body and in my bone marrow.
 I also had no other good option to CAR T as I had exhausted the available therapies.

 On July 16, 2018, I received my CAR T cells and just one month later when I had my first follow up PET/CT imaging, all of the tumors were completely gone and I was declared in complete remission.
-Soon I will have my 4 year follow up diagnostic CT scan and remain optimistic that I am still cancer free.
+I am now 6.5 years out from my CAR T treatment.
 My oncologist has speculated that as a result of the introduction of CAR T, follicular NHL may no longer be an incurable cancer.

 I spend a lot of time now helping newly diagnosed and relapsed cancer patients.
 I am so grateful to have survived and try to give others the benefit of my experiences.
 I also work to raise awareness of immunotherapies like CAR T.